Looking for support for your finance function? Book a time with an expert.

 Here's what can be surprising about the Gordon Growth Model

-The companies that get the most value from GGM aren't the ones with the most sophisticated financial teams.
-They're the ones that treat it as a communication tool, not just a calculation exercise.
+The firms that extract the most value from GGM are not necessarily the most sophisticated financial organizations.
+They are the firms that view GGM as a communication vehicle, rather than just a calculation process.

-The real power isn't in the precision of the calculation, it's in the clarity of the conversation.
+The true power lies not in the accuracy of the calculation, but in the clarity of the conversation.

 Think about those boardroom conversations where GGM analysis completely reframed dividend discussions.